 Every time I finish with one case of citrus, I’ll swear to myself that I’m not doing any more marmalades because I’m so sick of finely slicing things… and then about two days will pass, I’ll forget my vow, and then decide it’s a good idea to do something idiotic like make 40 jars of kumquat marmalade.

 About 5 minutes after I start, I remember that I totally meant to not go down that road again, but since I don’t like wasting things I end up powering through several cases of kumquats and getting a bunch of calluses on my fingers from all the knife-work.

-After this whole marmalade saga, I can say that as of right now, I’m officially down to one last single lemon.
+After this whole marmalade saga, I can say that I’m officially down to one last single lemon as of right now.
 If you see me at a farmers market, please just say:

 LISTEN.
 DON’T DO IT.
 IT’S NOT WORTH IT.
 STAY AWAY FROM THE ORANGES.

-(But just writing that, I start thinking – ah, but I don’t really have enough blood orange things in jars, and I never got to do anything with those rangpur limes that Shae keeps raving about , so I can basically guarantee that I’m going to continue down this destructive path of citrus addiction for atleast another month or two.)
+(But just writing that I start thinking – ah, but I don’t have enough blood orange things in jars, and I never got to do anything with those rangpur limes that Shae keeps raving about, so I can basically guarantee that I’m going to continue down this destructive path of citrus addiction for at least another month or two.)

 This recipe is my own, but very much inspired by the methods used in the Blue Chair Fruit cookbook and the vibrant colors of the jam over at INNA Jam, which I’ve never tasted before but I’ve stared at a lot on the internet.